 This report was prepared by the Energy Information Administration, the independent statistical and analytical agency within the Department of Energy.
 The information contained herein should not be construed as advocating or reflecting any policy position of the Department of Energy or any other organization.

 Update Information

-This edition of the International Energy Module of the National Energy Modeling System: Model Documentation 2008 reflects changes made to the module for the Annual Energy Outlook 2008.
-These changes include:
+This edition of the International Energy Module of the National Energy Modeling System: Model Documentation 2009 (IEM) reflects changes made to the module for the Annual Energy Outlook 2009.
+The changes include the following: